 Step 5: We stood by the phone during the Open House, in case prospects wanted to call with any questions.

 Step 6: We received multiple applications, all submitted online through Cozy.
 The tenants pay the application fee directly to Cozy, so we don’t need to bother handling the funds.

 Step 7: We reviewed the four applicants, chose one, and reviewed the lease with him over the phone.
 He signed the lease remotely and mailed his security deposit.

 The last step — which we’ll handle in late March — is the actual move-in/move-out inspection, which we’ll need to handle in person.

-Coincidentally, Will needs to be in Atlanta at that time, so he can easily handle the task himself.
+Coincidentally, one of us needs to be in Atlanta at that time, so we can handle the task in-house.
 In the future, we’ll need to make a decision about whether it’s worth our time to do-it-ourselves or negotiate with a property manager to solely handle tenant placement without providing ongoing services.
 But we’ll cross that bridge later.